The dynamics of holomorphic correspondences of P^1: invariant measures and the normality set: More definitions and statement of results

 From the perspective of studying the problem of equidistribution of {\em inverse} images, Theorem~\ref{T:d_1less} is, to the best of our knowledge, the first theorem concerning the equidistribution problem for holomorphic correspondences $F$ such that $d_0(F)\geq d_1(F)$.

 We must point out that, in general, given $d_1(F) > d_0(F)$, the Dinh--Sibony measure is {\em not} an invariant measure.
 (It is what one calls an $F^*$-invariant measure.)
-Yet there is much that one can do even with this weak sense of invariance --- which is what is implied by $(a)$ above.
 A Borel measure $\mu$ is said to be {\em invariant under $F$} if its push-forward by $F$ preserves (compensating for multiplicity if $F$ is not a map) measure of all Borel sets --- i.e., if $F_*\mu = d_0(F)\mu$.
 Thus, under the condition $d_0(F)\geq d_1(F)$, we can actually construct measures that are invariant under $F$:

 \begin{corollary} Let $F$ be a holomorphic correspondence on $\pro$ for which $d_0(F)\geq d_1(F)$. \begin{enumerate} \item[$i)$] If $d_0(F) > d_1(F)$, there exists a measure $\mu_F$ that is invariant under $F$. \item[$ii)$] Suppose $d_0(F) = d_1(F)$.
 If $F$ has a strong attractor that is disjoint from the critical values of $\eff$, then there exists a measure $\mu_F$ that is invariant under $F$. \end{enumerate} \end{corollary}